12 Natural Remedies For ADHD To Try Before Medication

 - Sodium benzoate: a preservative found in everything from soft drinks to condiments

 4. Uncover any food intolerances.

 We can't discredit the fact that many food groups as a whole can further aggravate ADHD symptoms.
 In general, gluten and other grains, dairy, and sugar are some of the most common triggers for those with ADHD.
 Research has even linked celiac disease with ADHD, with one study showing a significant improvement in ADHD symptoms after starting a gluten-free diet.
 But what food groups should you eliminate first?
 Everyone's body is different, so each person is going to have different food sensitivities.
 An elimination diet is my gold standard for discovering your personal food intolerances to help you take back control of your health and reverse symptoms.
-Not sure where to begin?
-Check out my mindbodygreen Elimination Diet Class.

 5. Manage inflammation levels.